Acuy123-off/find-luigi/README.md

 # what is "find luigi" ?

-Find luigi or is often called “Wanted!” are minigames from Super Mario 64 DS.
+"Find Luigi" or often called "Wanted!" is a minigame originating from Super Mario 64 DS.